FCOO/fcoo-language/README.md

 >i18next, CSS, JS-objects and interface to select language and translate text used by FCOO web applications

+1. Description
+2. Installation
+3. Demo
+4. Namespace `window.fcoo`
+5. [i18next]
+6. Standard FCOO [i18next] Namespaces
+7. [i18next] plugins
+8. New jQuery prototype methods
+9. `lang-flag-icon`

 ## Description
 FCOOs applications using [i18next] to translate.

-This package includes set-up for [i18next] and other packages with css and JavaScript object to set language, icons and [Modernizr] tests.
+This package includes set-up for [i18next] and other packages with css and JavaScript object to set language, icons, [Modernizr] tests, and load of json-files with phrases in different formats

 ## Installation
 ### bower